aliaksandr-tsukanau/cargopy/README.md

 4. Note that the repository uses [pre-commit](https://pre-commit.com/) to auto-check code for style and types.
    Enable it for your cloned repo with `pre-commit install`.
-5. In order to run tests, use either `py.test` (tests on your current python version) or `tox` (will try to test against all supported python versions).
+5. In order to run tests, use either `pytest` (tests on your current python version) or `tox` (will try to test against all supported python versions).
 6. When you are ready to deploy project, use [`bumpversion`](https://github.com/c4urself/bump2version):